dgray001/gray_online/PLANS.md

 v0.3: flesh out fiddlesticks game
- i: upgrade chatbox styling for normal and in-game
  j: remove all panics from backend (no crashing server)
  k: room selector component in lobby list
  l: room selector gives info, lets you join as viewer